AceDataCloud/MidjourneyAPI/docs/midjourney_translate_api_integration_guide.md

 The main function of the Midjourney Translate API is to obtain English descriptive terms by inputting Chinese descriptive terms content.

-This document will provide detailed instructions on integrating the Midjourney Translate API, helping you easily leverage the powerful features of this API.
+This document will provide detailed instructions on integrating the Midjourney Translate API, helping you easily integrate and fully utilize the powerful features of this API.
 With the Midjourney Translate API, you can easily convert Chinese descriptive terms content into English descriptive terms content.

 ## Application Process